aarmey/CV/Biosketch.md

 ### Ongoing Research Support

-NCI Administrative Supplement \hfill 9/01/2020 – 8/30/2021
-Mechanistic Autoencoders for Patient-Specific Phosphoproteomic Models
-This project aims to integrate the machine learning concept of an autoencoder into a mechanistic model.
-This will be used to fit patient-derived phosphoproteomic data, to predict individualized responses to FLT3 inhibitors in AML.
-Role: Co-PI

 American Cancer Society \hfill 1/1/2020 – 12/31/2023
 Tissue-engineered models of glioblastoma for evaluating treatment responses
 The major goal of this project is to characterize how well biomaterial-based models of GBM tumors recapitulate treatment responses across the patient population and within a single tumor composed of patient-specific, heterogeneous subpopulations.